Basic Action Cam

 How much do I value quality vs price?
 The GoPro capable of shooting the highest quality footage is, as you might imagine, the most expensive.
 We would argue that unless you have specific high quality needs (like shooting in 4K), the GoPro Hero + LCD is the highest quality GoPro that normal folks should consider getting.

 Will the GoPro I choose need certain types of accessories?
-The GoPro Session is newer and a slightly different form factor than the other GoPros so there are less accessories that exist for it made by both the GoPro company as well as third party equipment manufacturers.
+The GoPro Session is newer and a slightly different form factor than the other GoPros so there are fewer accessories that exist for it made by both the GoPro company as well as third-party equipment manufacturers.
 So make sure that if you want a specific type of mount that it exists for the GoPro Session before you purchase it.

 How important are size and weight?
 The traditionally shaped rectangular GoPros all weigh about the same amount (between 4 and 5 ounces), but the GoPro Session weighs only about half that, at a shockingly light 2.6 ounces and it’s also a bit smaller and cube shaped instead of rectangular.
 If size and weight are extremely important for your action camera uses, consider getting the Session instead of the full sized GoPro.